IZ Adaptive Clothing and Izzy Camilleri

 Izzy Camilleri is considered one of Canada’s most innovative fashion designers (and one of several woman crushes I’ve developed over the years), who’s known for her provocative and sophisticated yet wearable designs.
 She’s been in the business for over 30 years, having worked with the likes of David Bowie and Meryl Streep, and she’s had her designs featured in major fashion publications such as Vogue, InStyle, and Harper’s Bazaar.

-Izzy’s brand, IZ Adaptive, focuses on inclusive adaptive clothing for people with disabilities.
+Izzy’s IZ Adaptive Clothing brand focuses on inclusive, adaptive clothing for people with disabilities.
 Originally a trendy clothing line only for wheelchair users, IZ Adaptive has since expanded to creating clothes for anyone with physical limitations – whether seated or standing.
 They’re on a mission to make great-looking and well-fitting clothes accessible to everyone.
 Hence, my crush.

 I was really lucky to have the chance to chat with Izzy about IZ Adaptive while she was working on some new pieces from her bright and creative studio in Toronto.